 2. Read, watch, or listen to at least 3 stories from a reputable news source about the topic.
 (A great place to search for stories from different media outlets on a variety of global issues is the Pulitzer Center Reporting page.)

 3. Imagine you are a journalist going to report on this current event and conduct research so you can answer that following questions.

 - What would you need to know before you left?

 - What would you do once you arrived in the places you would report from?

-Present your current event and reporting plan to the class as a 5 to 7-minute presentation.
+4. Present your current event and reporting plan to the class as a five to seven-minute presentation.